-Find out how much you still owe on the vehicle after the repossession takes place.
+Fortunately, you can learn how to deal with repossession.
+First, find out how much you still owe on the vehicle after the repossession takes place.
 Evaluate your auto loan documents and contact the finance company to find out how much you owe and what you can do to recover the car.
 When the car or truck is taken, the vehicle is then sold at auction.
 The amount that someone pays for the vehicle at the auction is often much less than the balance you owe on the vehicle.

 In many cases, you will also be able to find out the date and place that the car will be sold at auction.
 You will have records detailing when the car will be sold as well as the amount for which it sells.

-Negotiate with your creditor on your own.
+You can start by negotiating with your creditor on your own.
 You will be able to call the creditor and ask if they can work with you to lower the payments to something that you will be able to afford.
 When consulting with your creditor, make sure that you have an idea of how much you can afford to make with your current payments.

 You can find companies that work directly with the finance company to settle the debt.
 They typically offer less than the initial transaction.
 If you go this route, ask the auto repossession settlement company if they will be able to have any of the fees associated with the repossession waived or lowered.
 This will reduce the overall financial burden.
 Also make sure to ask the company what fee they charge for their services.

 By pursuing this route, you may actually buy the auto for less money than you previously owed when it was financed as most auctions are typically sold below market value and at a significant discount.
 However, you will still be liable for the money that you previously owed when the car was repossessed minus the price that it was sold at auction and any applicable fees.

 In addition, you will need to pay these payments until the balance is paid off.
 This will go on your credit report, explains the team at Capital One, and it will stay there for seven years.